How to Fix a Broken Electrical Cable

 Step 1 - Perform a Visual Inspection

 Sometimes a simple inspection of the cable or cord will reveal the problem.
 If it has been cut or broken, this could cause an electrical short.
 Any exposed wires pose a serious problem.

 Step 2 - Test for Continuity

 Begin by testing to see if the cable transmits electricity.
 This is also known as testing the cable's continuity.
 There are a few ways to test the continuity depending on what type of cable you have.

-If you are testing a 120 or 240 volt cable, disconnect the power by unplugging it.
-Now remove the cable from the unit (appliance, tool, etc.).
-This may require you to desolder the cable's connectors, depending on how they are attached.
-For the 120-volt cable, twist the cable's two wires together.
-If you have a 240-volt cable, clip jumper wires across the outer cord terminals.
-Using your multimeter, attach the probes to each of the plug prongs.
-If there is no resistance to electrical flow, the meter should read zero ohms.
+If you are testing a 120 or 240-volt cable, disconnect the power by unplugging it.
+Now remove the cable from the unit (appliance, tool, etc.) or short-out the wires at the appliance's end of the cord by clipping a jumper wire across them.
+Using your multimeter, attach the probes to each of the cord's prongs.
+Since there should be no resistance or electrical flow, the meter should read zero ohms.
 Now move the cord by flexing or bending it.
 If the meter reading changes, the cord is faulty and needs replacing.

 If you are testing a removable cable or cord, follow the same instructions as above, except clip a jumper cable across the male plug and insert the multimeter probes into the female plug.
 After bending the cord, the meter should still read zero ohms.
 If it does not, replace it.

 Step 3 - Replace the Cable